amauriciorr/AubreyBot/README.md

 ### Training Aubrey
 To start training your chatbot run `python build_rapbot.py`.
 Files preprocessed in the previous step will automatically be read.
+Alternatively, if you'd like to take the transfer learning approach, you'll need to run `python build_rapbot.py --pretrained_model gpt2-medium`.
+(The choice of `gpt2-medium` was arbitrary.
+You can feel free to use any size GPT2 or BERT LM head.)

 There are a variety of flags to adjust the neural network training and architecture.
 To see a full list of flags, simply run `python build_rapbot.py -h`.